gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 <h1>@title</h1>
 ```

-The first line is decralation of arguments.
+The first line is a declaration of arguments.
 Arguments are passed from controllers.
 This template is converted as (although it is not accurate, it is simplified for explanation here):

 ```scala
 def view(title: String){